CelestialBoon/celestialboon.github.io/docs/philosophy/2019-12-21-self-as-many.md

 A person could go their whole life just doing things and thinking things without ever saying that's me or that's mine, but society puts pressure on us to separate the acceptable from the unacceptable, and to identify with (and bring out) the acceptable part of ourselves only.

-This is worth restating - even with people already conditioned to think/have an ego, such a mental construct disappears once the pressure of society to *have* an ego disappears.
+This is worth restating - even with people already conditioned to think/have an ego, such a mental construct disappears once the pressure of society to HAVE an ego disappears.
 The basic nature of man does not include self-identification.

 Hermits exist, and [their views](https://www.theguardian.com/news/2017/mar/15/stranger-in-the-woods-christopher-knight-hermit-maine) on what it means to be such are extremely interesting.
 Turns out social construct dissolves, ego dissolves, desire dissolves, and there's a return to a state of union with nature.